 The PBDOM classes are implemented in a DLL file with the suffix PBX (for PowerBuilder extension).
 The simplest way to add the PBDOM classes to a PowerBuilder target is to import the object descriptions in the pbdom.pbx PBX file into a library in the PowerBuilder System Tree.
-You can also the add pbdom.pbd file, which acts as a wrapper for the classes, to the target's library search path.
+You can also add the pbdom.pbd file, which acts as a wrapper for the classes, to the target's library search path.

-pbdom.pbx is installed to %AppeonInstallPath%\Common\PowerBuilder\Runtime [version]\ and pbdom.pbd is installed in %AppeonInstallPath%\PowerBuilder [version]\IDE\.
+pbdom.pbx is installed to %systemdrive%\Program Files (x86)\Appeon\Common \PowerBuilder\Runtime [version]\ and pbdom.pbd is installed in %AppeonInstallPath% \PowerBuilder [version]\IDE\.
 When you are building a PBDOM application, you do not need to copy pbdom.pbx to another location, but you do need to deploy it with the application in a directory in the application's search path.